Ben Affleck: Relationship with Jennifer Lopez

 Affleck first dated Jennifer Lopez from 2002 to 2004.
 They became friends on the set of Gigli in December 2001, having previously encountered each other at industry parties.
 They began a romantic relationship in July 2002 when Lopez filed for divorce from her second husband, Cris Judd.
 Their relationship was extensively publicized, with tabloids referring to the couple as Bennifer, the first celebrity portmanteau of its kind.
 They appeared together in the music video for her song "Jenny from the Block" and the film Jersey Girl.
 Lopez's album This Is Me...
 Then was dedicated to and inspired by Affleck.
 They became engaged in November 2002 but their planned wedding on September 14, 2003, was postponed with four days' notice because of "excessive media attention".
 They called off the engagement in January 2004.

 Affleck and Lopez remained in occasional contact in the years after their breakup and spoke highly of each other in public.
 According to Lopez, Affleck's discomfort with the media scrutiny was one reason for their split and, years later, she described it as her "first real heartbreak": "I think different time, different thing, who knows what could've happened but there was a genuine love there."

-Both during the relationship and in the months after the break-up, Affleck characterized some of the media commentary as rooted in racism, classism and sexism: "We were thought of as two different kinds of people."
-In subsequent years, he pushed back against the "curious notion" that he should view the relationship as a mistake, and reflected on the prevailing tabloid culture at the time "where it's about one person and everybody focuses on them."
+Both during the relationship and in the months after the breakup, Affleck characterized some of the media commentary as rooted in racism, classism, and sexism: "We were thought of as two different kinds of people."
+In subsequent years, he pushed back against the "curious notion" that he should view the relationship as a mistake, and reflected on the prevailing tabloid culture at the time.
 Affleck acknowledged that "there were ways I did contribute to it", citing the "Jenny from the Block" music video and a joint promotional interview for Gigli.
 He said neither of them "anticipated" the degree of attention they would receive: "I think Jen and I made a mistake in that we fell in love, we were excited and maybe too accessible."

-Affleck and Lopez began dating again in April 2021, 20 years after they first met, and announced their second engagement in April 2022.
-They were married in a Las Vegas ceremony on July 16, 2022, with Affleck becoming stepfather to Lopez's twins.
+Affleck and Lopez began dating again in April 2021, 20 years after they had first met.
+They announced their second engagement in April 2022 and were married in a Las Vegas ceremony on July 16, 2022, hosting a larger celebration for family and friends at Affleck's Georgia house later that summer.
+The couple separated in April 2024, with Lopez filing for divorce in August of that year.
+The divorce was finalized in February 2025.
+Affleck later said there was "no scandal, no soap opera, no intrigue" involved in their divorce.